alex-kings/brio-project/PROGRESS.md

 - Only attempt piece flipping ones that have not been placed yet.
 - Remove connection between connectors for a simple boolean.
 - Fast flipping: no flip for straight tracks, only exchange of the connector types for symmetric ones...
-- AVOID TESTING OF THE SAME TYPE OF TRACK TWICE!!
-This is done many times, and can potentially save a LOT of time.
 - Place a piece left with more importance depending on the total amount placed already...
 - Split the number of turns in multiple smaller batches
 - randomize the initial set of pieces before running